What is Restorative Justice?

 We use a variety of processes and models with the goal of providing a tailored and appropriate response to each case that will best support and meet the needs of participants, with special consideration given to the needs and wishes of the victim.

 Our processes are designed around the concepts of safety, dignity, belonging, respect, and connection.
-To read about the transformative and healing experiences past clients have had at RJV, see our Testimonials page.
+To read more about our processes, visit the Our Services page.
+To read about the transformative and healing experiences past clients have had at RJV, see the Testimonials page.